 Hard water interferes with many cleaning tasks, from doing the laundry to washing dishes to taking a shower.
 Washing your hair in hard water may leave it feeling sticky and dull.
 Dishes and glasses get spotted and a film may build up on shower doors, bathtubs, sinks and faucets.
 Clothes can look dingy and feel rough and scratchy.
 Hard water can also cause a residue to build-up in pipes that can lower water pressure.
 Hard water can also have devastating affects on your home’s plumbing and water using appliances, even though the EPA has no published limits on these.
 The EPA maximum allowable level for iron as a secondary contaminant is .3 parts per million and for manganese is .05 parts per million.
 Small amounts of these minerals can have very noticeable, even devastating affects on your home’s water quality.

 The following chart identifies hard water levels.
 Compare your test data:

-THE AFFECTS OF HARD WATER, IRON & MANGANESE
+OTHER AFFECTS OF HARD WATER, IRON & MANGANESE